cleanlab/cleanvision/README.md

 CleanVision automatically detects various issues in image datasets, such as images that are: (near) duplicates, blurry, over/under-exposed, etc. This data-centric AI package is designed as a quick first step for any computer vision project to find problems in your dataset, which you may want to address before applying machine learning.
+It currently detects issues in the raw images themselves, and can be useful for any machine learning task (classification, segmentation, object detection, pose estimation, keypoint detection, image generation, etc).

-CleanVision currently detects issues in the raw images themselves, and can be useful for any machine learning task (classification, segmentation, object detection, pose estimation, keypoint detection, etc).
-To detect issues in the labels of your image data, you can instead use [cleanlab](https://github.com/cleanlab/cleanlab/).
+The list of all issues detected by CleanVision can be found in the table below.

 |   | Issue Type       | Description                                               | Issue Key        | Example                                      |